SilkRose/Pony/archive/blogs/census-consensus.md

 ### [Inquiring Ponies Want to Know](https://www.fimfiction.net/story/589323/1/census-consensus/inquiring-ponies-want-to-know)
 **Written by:** Math Spook

 Math Spook basically carried us through the final day, supplying this first chapter that justifies the existence of the census and makes the whole thing work via vaguely-explained time magic.
 A handy excuse for our clumsy writing coordination.
-Spook talks about the chapter in his [behind-the-scenes [COMPOUND MODIFIER] blog](https://www.fimfiction.net/blog/1138770/behind-the-scenes-of-census-consensus), so you can read about it there, but, for my part, I thought the escalating cake binge was hilarious.
+Spook talks about the chapter in his [behind-the-scenes blog](https://www.fimfiction.net/blog/1138770/behind-the-scenes-of-census-consensus), so you can read about it there, but, for my part, I thought the escalating cake binge was hilarious.
 FanOfMostEverything provided the chapter name.

 ### [The Friendship Chapter](https://www.fimfiction.net/story/589323/2/census-consensus/the-friendship-chapter)
 **Written by:** Silk Rose, RunicTreetops, hawthornbunny